trevtravtrev/CoinSense/README.md

 ## Fun stuff:
 - Python Version: 3.7
 - Supported Operating Systems: Windows 10
-- Currently only supports Binance Smart Chain Tokens (can add Ethereum Blockchain support upon request)
+- Supported Coins: ALL binance smart chain coins, ALL ethereum blockchain coins, and most other popular coins
 - Updates prices in real-time (5-10x per second)
-- Supports ALL Binance Smart Chain Tokens INCLUDING new and unlisted coins

 ## To Use: